-In the last decades, the electrical generation from wind has been steady growing following a continuous technological trend aiming at minimizing the cost of energy.
-In these years, several industrial and public projects have been funded to improve the understanding of the physics and the simulation tools of the wind energy conversion process both for a single wind turbine and also for wind farms.
-Among these projects, wind tunnel testing played an important role, working in synergy with numerical simulations as well as with full tests on the field.
+In the last decades, the wind energy technology has been steady growing following a continuous trend aimed at minimizing the energy cost.
+In recent years, several industrial and public projects have been funded to improve the understanding of the physics at the base of the wind energy conversion process for a single wind turbine as well as for wind farms.
+Within these projects, wind tunnel testing plays an important role, synergetic with numerical simulations and full-scale filed tests.

-Thanks to long-term in-house expertise in building high fidelity and target-oriented wind scaled models, the GVPM has been carrying out a wide variety of wind tunnel tests with different goals, starting from the aerodynamic performance of a single machine to the wake interaction analysis for offshore floating wind farms.
+Thanks to the long-term in-house expertise in designing and building high-fidelity and target-oriented wind turbine scale models, GVPM has been carrying out a wide variety of wind tunnel tests characterized by the most diverse goals, from the optimization of the aerodynamic performance of a single machine to the analysis of the wake interaction for offshore wind farms.

-Consistently, GVPM offers the following capabilities, regarding both atmospheric boundary layer and low turbulence test sections:
+GVPM offers the following capabilities, regarding both the atmospheric boundary layer as well as low-turbulence test sections:

 - Design of wind turbine scaled models